xcat2/xcat-core/xCAT-test/integration/README.md

 Note the `-I` flags: unlike the unit tests these run from the installed location, so they pick up xCAT modules from `/opt/xcat/lib/perl` rather than from a source tree.

-The case checks `rc==0` and `output=~Files=3`.
+The case checks `rc==0` and `output=~Files=4`.
 The second assertion is there because `prove` exits 0 both when tests pass and when they all skip, so `rc==0` alone would let the case report green having run nothing.
-Matching `Files=3` proves `prove` actually found all three files, which catches a packaging regression or a file being renamed without the count being updated here. **Add to that number when you add a test.** A missing directory is already caught by `rc==0` -- `prove -r` on a path that does not exist exits 2.
+Matching `Files=4` proves `prove` actually found all four files, which catches a packaging regression or a file being renamed without the count being updated here. **Add to that number when you add a test.** A missing directory is already caught by `rc==0` -- `prove -r` on a path that does not exist exits 2.